Procurement & Grants

 Team Nutrition Training Grants

-TN Grants are available to State Agencies to expand and enhance their training programs that incorporate and implement the 2010 Dietary Guidelines for Americans and USDA Foods in meals served under the National School Lunch Program (NSLP).
+Team Nutrition Grants are available to State Agencies to expand and enhance their training programs that incorporate and implement the 2010 Dietary Guidelines for Americans and USDA Foods in meals served under the National School Lunch Program (NSLP).
 States must apply Team Nutrition’s three behavior-focused strategies related to training and technical assistance, community education, and promoting environments conducive to healthy eating and physical activity.
 As available at Team Nutrition Training Grants

 Breakfast in the Classroom Grants